-Venezuela’s Maduro tries to recast his authoritarian image, and Guaido confronts a rebellion
+Venezuela’s Maduro tries to recast his authoritarian image, and Guaidó confronts a rebellion

 Capriles did not mention Guaidó by name during his broadcast Wednesday, but he pointedly accused him of springing “surprise after surprise” on the Venezuelan people, a reference to failed attempts to turn the military and senior socialists against Maduro and hire foreign mercenaries to intervene.

-The rivalry smacks of the bitter divisions that undercut Venezuela’s opposition for years before Guaido’s emergence as a unifying force in 2019.
+The rivalry smacks of the bitter divisions that undercut Venezuela’s opposition for years before Guaidó’s emergence as a unifying force in 2019.

 Richardson meets with Maduro but fails to secure release of American Green Berets detained in Venezuela raid